Linkz64/SSX-Research/Drafts/SSX-Tricky.md

 ### Model Header
 Section 1 - Bytes[396]

+The amount of model headers is determined by `mdlCount`

 | Offset | Type       | Description                                                     | Key              | Rel             |
 |--------|------------|-----------------------------------------------------------------|------------------|-----------------|
 | 0x00   | Bytes[16]  | Model Name (An ASCII string with a maximum length of 16 bytes)  | `mdlName`        |                 |